Hidden Toxins in Food Labels: How to Identify Harmful Ingredients (Part 1)

 More stable fats that better support metabolic and hormonal balance.

-🟢 Natural Colors
+🟢 Natural Color Sources

 Beet powder, turmeric, spirulina